 Perhaps the most prominent cabin is that stands out against the island's skyline, is an elevated and heavily-windowed pod meant to be a shared space for sitting, thinking, and creating.
 It comes complete with a stereo and piano, as well as the most beautiful views of the Arctic ocean and sky.

-Speaking of the skies, the Arctic Hotel is the perfect spot to observe the world-famous Northern Lights.
+Speaking of the skies, the Arctic Hideaway is the perfect spot to observe the world-famous Northern Lights.
 For the best viewing, you should visit during the months of November through January; it's dark all day and night — but it's a small inconvenience to endure for those views.